wolfpup-software/hx-js/README.md

 The `:projection` property defines _how_ a `fragment` is projected onto a `document` relative to the `target` element.

-An `:projection` properties can have the following values:
+A `:projection` properties can have the following values:

-- `none` -> nothing will happen
+- `none` -> do nothing
 - `before` -> insert a fragment before the target element
 - `after` -> insert a fragment after the target element
 - `remove` -> remove the target element
-- `replace` -> place the target element with a fragment
+- `replace` -> swap the target element with a fragment
 - `start` -> insert a fragment before the target element descendants
 - `end` -> append a fragment after the target element descendants
 - `remove_children` -> remove the target element descendants